finmoorhouse/hti/src/pages/amplify-grantees.md

 </div>

-[Amplify creative grants](https://hearthisidea.com/grants/) is a small grants program for supporting podcasts and other creative media projects that spread ideas to help humanity navigate this century.
-We're happy to announce our first round of grantees!
+[Amplify creative grants](https://hearthisidea.com/grants/) was a small grants program for supporting podcasts and other creative media projects that spread ideas to help humanity navigate this century.
+We're happy to announce our grantees!

 We’re really excited by all these projects.
 In particular, we’re glad to have found a number of grantees looking to reach relatively neglected audiences, including through non-English language content in Spanish, French, and Hindi.